diamondspacering/podfic-tracker-database/README.md

   - When asking to "map" relationships/fandoms/characters, this is asking if you want to provide a different name to be displayed and used for these AO3 tags - often useful for very long tag names or if you want to use a smushname for a ship.
 The original tag will not be displayed anywhere in the application, only what you enter for the mapped name.
   - Mapped tags will be printed out at the end after the script has finished updating all metadata.
 If you wish to keep using these mappings automatically, paste them into the correct locations in `tag_mappings.json`, and the script will use them automatically and not prompt you again.
 TODO: make this automatically update the file
   - If the fic has chapters, it will ask if you want to fetch the chapters; this will fetch all chapters and chapter names, along with word counts.
 - When the script has finished running, all the fics for which you checked that box will have updated metadata.
-If you need to update metadata again, edit the podfic and check the box again before running hte script so they will be marked as needing it.
+If you need to update metadata again, edit the podfic and check the box again before running the script so they will be marked as needing it.
   - If the script crashes, all the works that were completely updated before the crash should have these changes saved.
 Anything partially done will not be saved.
 Tag mapping also will not be displayed.
 TODO: better crash handling lol.

 ### Code